 The use of artificial intelligence (AI) in the fight against fraud isn’t new.
 The fight, though, just got a whole lot tougher.

 The COVID-19 pandemic has driven considerable change in the world of digital transactions, and threat actors have taken note.
 Fraudulent activity is not only becoming more sophisticated but is increasing in scale and sheer numbers.
 It follows then that the demand for effective AI solutions to help combat them is greater than ever.

 GBG’s latest fraud report, which includes insights from financial institutions (FIs) across key European markets, gives a clear picture of just how significant that demand is.

-The report, Smoothing the customer journey and preventing fraud, found that FIs see AI and machine learning as fundamental for future-proofing fraud detection.
+The report, Smoothing the customer journey and preventing fraud, found that banking institutions see AI and machine learning as fundamental for future-proofing fraud detection.

-It’s clear that AI will be a key player in the future of fraud reduction - but how?
+It’s clear that AI will be a key player in the future of banking fraud detection - but how?

 AI might traditionally be associated with science-fiction, but its most common form is actually machine learning (ML) - far less other-worldly and yet, proven to be immensely effective in the fight against fraud.

 When implemented successfully, machine learning helps detect evolving and complex financial crimes, protects businesses from fraud losses and enables frictionless customer experience in the digital onboarding and transaction process.